-This post reviews and compares the various ways that you could tour Chelsea Market, including our pay-what-you-wish guided tour and our free self-guided tour as well as tips on how to get here and interesting shops.
+This post reviews and compares the various ways that you could tour Chelsea Market, including our free self-guided tour as well as tips on how to get here and interesting shops.

 Chelsea Market is located on the west side of Manhattan at the southern end of the Chelsea neighborhood and just north of the Meatpacking District which is really the northwest corner Greenwich Village.
 The Market occupies an entire city block between 15th and 16th Streets and Ninth and Tenth Avenues.
 It is marked on the map below.

 It’s easy to reach the Market via subway or bus.
 You will, however, have to walk one or two long blocks to get there.
 Use this Google map to get detailed directions from any location in New York City.
 Tip: If you aren’t yet familiar with the Subway system of Local and Express trains, we highly recommend you take a look at our post, Navigating the New York Subway.